joaopeixoto13/OPTEE-RPI4/README.md

 In this case, although ARM offers the [Firmware](https://github.com/ARM-software/arm-trusted-firmware) support to Raspberry Pi 4 platform, at the moment the BL32 (or Trusted OS) is not supported.

-In a more technical perspective, the ARM implements the **cold boot path**, or ARM Trusted Firmware (ATF) Secure Boot, that is responsible to authenticate a series of cryptographic signed binary images each containing a different stage or element in the system boot process to be loaded and executed.
+In a more technical perspective, the ARM implements the **cold boot path**, or ARM Trusted Firmware (ATF) **Secure Boot**, that is responsible to authenticate a series of cryptographic signed binary images each containing a different stage or element in the system boot process to be loaded and executed.
 Every bootloader (BL) stage accomplishes a different stage in the initialization process:

 - **BL1** - AP Trusted ROM
 - **BL2** - Trusted Boot Firmware